 Impact Investment

-The group joint investment in overseas impact funds
+The Group joint investment in overseas impact funds

 Through funds investment and with a focus on “climate change solutions,” invest in social impact themes such as “inclusive growth, healthcare, education” as well.